Buying an Existing Log Home?

 Is It In Good Condition?

 You have inspected it yourself, but now you wonder, “Is it in good condition?”
-The most straightforward answer is to invest money and contact a log home inspector.
-Go to InterNACHI Certified Home Inspectors to find one near you.
+The most straightforward answer is to invest money and contact a log home inspector by going to InterNACHI Certified Home Inspectors to find one near you.

 A certified log home inspector can do a more in-depth evaluation of the condition.
 Remember that not all inspectors are trained to inspect a log home.
 Once your inspector has completed the inspection, ask them to walk you through his inspection and provide insight into the structural needs.